-Renting a car can be a good option, particularly if you’re staying for less than a full week, or you want to visit other ski areas (Champagny en Vanoise, the backdoor into La Plagne and Les Arcs, is 30 minutes’ drive from most of the Courchevel villages) or if you are flying into one of the smaller airports with fewer transfer options.
+Having a car is useful, particularly if you’re staying for less than a full week, or you want to visit other ski areas (Champagny en Vanoise, the backdoor into La Plagne and Les Arcs, is less than 30 minutes’ drive from the lower Courchevel villages) or if you are flying into one of the smaller airports with fewer transfer options.

-Public Bus Services from the Airports to Courchevel
+Public Bus Services from Nearest Airports to Courchevel

 Altibus (www.altibus.com) provides bus services from Geneva, Lyon and Chambery airports.
 The Chambery service only runs on certain days – susually Fridays, Saturdays and Sundays, but check with Altibus.

 There are a few buses and shuttles from Grenoble Airport, but some require you to change at the bus station in the centre of Grenoble and/or at Moutiers.
 See https://www.grenoble-airport.com for details.

 Helicopter Transfers to Courchevel Airport

 If you’re feeling flash or simply have the cash, SAF-Air Courchevel offer helicopter transfers from Chambery, Grenoble, Geneva and Lyon.
 Tel: +33 4 79 08 00 91.
 Email: office@ air-courchevel.com.
 Web: www.air-courchevel.com

 Getting to Courchevel by Rail

 The nearest railway station to Courchevel is Moutiers (“Moutiers-Salins-Brides Les Bains”), about 25kms away.